-Renowned for its world-class shopping and cosmopolitan lifestyle, most travelers visit Dubai to experience its luxury hotels and sights like the world’s biggest skyscraper, Burj Khalifa.
-Despite being known as “The City of Gold”, Dubai is also growing in popularity with budget travelers and outdoor enthusiasts.
+Renowned for its world-class shopping and cosmopolitan lifestyle, most travelers visit Dubai to experience its luxury hotels and interesting sights like the world’s biggest skyscraper, Burj Khalifa.
+Despite being known as “The City of Gold”, Dubai is also growing in popularity with outdoor enthusiasts.
 From sea kayaking to wreck diving, enjoy a variety of outdoor activities in Dubai.
 There are so many choices to choose from that you’ll likely have to plan a return trip!

 Outdoor Activities in Dubai